ReentryGuide GR

 React Native, Docusaurus, Figma, Inkscape, Krita

-Software Development, UX Design, User Research, User Testing, Deployment, Web Design, Graphic Design, Logo Design, Digital Illustration
+Software Development, UX Design, User Research, Usability Testing, Deployment, Web Design, Graphic Design, Logo Design, Digital Illustration

 "ReentryGuide GR" is a mobile application developed in collaboration with Reentry Reimagined, designed specifically to support the reintegration of former prisoners into society within the Grand Rapids area.